Gaunish/Multi_Threaded_Caching_Proxy/README.md

 # proxy-gg-ch

-I AM NOT ABLE TO DO DOCKER
-i tried for fours hours but couldn't do it :(.

 Welcome!

-This is homepage for Http proxy server created by Gaunish garg and Chengke Tang ! :)
+**This is homepage for Http proxy server created by Gaunish garg and Chengke Tang ! :)**

 -----
 INFO
 ----

-1) We have written testcases output, input in testcases.txt

-2) We have talked about potential dangers and exception guarantee, proxy server in danger_log.txt
+**The project involves a multi-threaded HTTP Proxy server in C++ capable of handling REST APIs such as Get, Post, Connect.
+Deployed using docker.**

+It connects to firefox by changing it's setting to point to server ip address, port.

+* It handles concurrent requests via multiple threads effectively
+* It is Robust to external failures such as error response, corrupted response, malformed request.
+* It logs the requests and errors in a text file.